 Singapore Prison Service (SPS) has regular engagements with international counterparts that provide opportunities to share latest correctional capabilities and learn from other correctional jurisdictions.
 These knowledge exchanges enable SPS to sharpen our capabilities for better correctional outcomes and organisational results.

-There are two key renowned correctional associations in the world, namely, the (i) Asian and Pacific Conference of Correctional Administrators (APCCA) which is a closed group of correctional practitioners in the Asia Pacific region, and the (ii) International Corrections and Prisons Association (ICPA) which is a leading international association spanning government agencies, academic groups, NGOs and private sector service providers.
+The Asian and Pacific Conference of Correctional Administrators (APCCA) is a forum for government officials responsible for prison or correctional administration in the Asia Pacific region.
+The International Corrections and Prisons Association (ICPA) is an international association which includes government agencies, academic groups, non-government organisations and private sector service providers.

-Most notably, SPS’s sharing of the Yellow Ribbon Project (YRP) at various international forums has shown the world a tenable working model to alleviate the social stigma faced by ex-offenders, and create an ecosystem which is ready to accept them after their release.
-Several jurisdictions and non-state organisations in countries such as Fiji and the Czech Republic have been inspired by our work and embarked on or adapted their brand of YRP.
+SPS’ sharing of the Yellow Ribbon Project at various international forums has shown the world a tenable working model to alleviate the social stigma faced by ex-offenders and create an ecosystem which is ready to accept them after their release.
+Several jurisdictions and non-state organisations in countries, such as Fiji and the Czech Republic, have been inspired and adapted their brands of the Yellow Ribbon Project.